ahmadgilangzw/gilang.zw/README.md

 1. People Controller

-- We have method registerPeople this method used for register the new people for join in our application.
+	* We have method registerPeople this method used for register the new people for join in our application.
 You are cannot using email in this API without registered before.
 		- In this method we have Parameter Object People, you can request this api by JSON value like :
 		{
 			"name" : "example",
 			"emailAddress" : "example@example.com"
 		}
 		- If parameter is null, email already registered or the code have exception, the method will return the error message.
 		- If Success, the data will saved to the database and this api will return value of people created.

 2. Friend Controller

 	This controller used for manage all about friend, like add friend, find friend and find friend between two email.

 	In this controller we have 3 API URL Method.

 	* Method registerFriend
 		- we have method registerFriend, this method used for add a new friend.
 		- In this method we must request using JSON format like {
 			  "friends": [
 				"andy@example.com",
 				"common@example.com"
 			  ]
 			}
 		- If the parameter request is null, email not registered yet, email already to be friend or the code have Error Exception, this method will return error message.
 		- If success, data will be saved to database and return success true.

 	* Method findAllFriend
 		- This method will used for find all friend by parameter JSON email.
 		- We must request JSON parameter like :
 			{
 			  "email":  "example@example.com"
 			}
 		- If the parameter null, email does not contain friend or code have error exception this method will return error message.
 		- If success the method will return list of friend for your email.

 	* Method findFriendBetweenTwoEmail
 		- This method is used for find friend who are friends with both emails.
 		- We must request using JSON format like :
 			{
 			  "friends": [
 				"example@example.com",
 				"ex@example.com"
 			  ]
 			}
 		- If the parameter null, both of email not contain friends, or the code have exception, this method will return the error message.
 		- If success, this method will return list of friend by JSON format.

-* Subscribe Controller
+3 Subscribe Controller

 	This controller used for manage all about subscribe like add subscribe, block people or unsubscribe.

 	In this controller we have 2 API URL Method.

-- Method addSubscribe
+	* Method addSubscribe
 		- This method used for add a new subscribe.
-- You can request this metho by JSON format value like :
+		- You can request this method by JSON format value like :
 			{
 			   "requestor": "lisa@example.com",
 			   "target": "john@example.com"
 			}
 		- If the parameter is null, email not registered yet, email already subscribe, or the code have error exception, this method will return the error message.
 		- If success, the data will be save to the database and this method will return success true.

-- Method blockPeople
+	* Method blockPeople
 		- This method used for block people or unsubscribe.
+		- You can request this method by JSON format value like :
+			{
+				"requestor": "andy@example.com",
+				"target": "john@example.com"
+			}
 		- If the email requestor and email target not already to be friend, email target will be bloked.
 		- If the email requestor and email target already to be friend, email target will be unsubscribe.
 		- If parameter null, email not already registerd, email already blocked, email already unsubscribed, this method will return the error message.
 		- If success, this method will save the data and return success true.

-* Send Received Email Controller
+4. Send Received Email Controller

 	This controller used for send message.

 	This controller just have one method.

-- Method sendEmail
+	* Method sendEmail
 		- This method used for send message to friend, subscribe or mentioned.
 		- You can request this method with JSON format value like :
 			{
 			   "sender":  "john@example.com",
 			   "text": "Hello World! kate@example.com"
 			}
 		- If parameter is null, sender not already registered, or code have error exception, this method will return the error message.
 		- If success, the data will be save and will return success true and list of send message.

+About UNIT TEST

+In this Project I used JUNIT for unit testing. have 2 methode for unit testing.

+1. in package com.imd.friendsManagement.repository :
+	- Unit testing class in this package, used for check the repository already good or not.
+	- In this package, the unit test no need the service run.
+	- Because in here i used entityManager, so you just edit edit the value and parameter
+2. in package com.imd.friendsManagement.controller :
+	- Unit testing class in this package, used for check the URL API already good or not.
+	- In this package, the unit need the service run.
+	- Becase in here i used RequestEntity so this is can hit the url service.

 How to Run

 1. Clone this repository